orourketadhg/GE1_Assignment/README.md

 # GE1_Assignment

-# Student Details
+## Student Details
 Tadhg O'Rourke - C17403574 - DT228/TU856

-# Description
+## Description
 The following project outlines a procedurally animated creature walking over a infinite winding path.

-The path will generate following a Bizier curve to construct the ground.
+The path will generate using a Bizier curve to construct the ground the creature will follow.
 I plan to use Unity3D's new Input System to control the camera, the colors, and the creatures speed.

-# References
+## References

 [![Unity PROCEDURAL ANIMATION tutorial (10 steps)](http://i3.ytimg.com/vi/e6Gjhr1IP6w/hqdefault.jpg)](https://www.youtube.com/watch?v=e6Gjhr1IP6w&ab_channel=Codeer)